Cosmic-ray cooling by dark matter in astrophysical jets: Cosmic-ray acceleration and cooling in jets

 with

-In the above equations, $f_{\rm sc}$ is the acceleration efficiency of a diffusive shock-type acceleration~\cite{jokipii1987rate}, which we assume to be constant at \fsc$=10^{-6}$, $\beta_e$ is the electron velocity, $U_B=B^2/8\pi$ is the magnetic-field energy density, $U_{\rm rad}$ is the photon-field energy density, and $R$ is the cross-sectional radius of the jet at distance $z$.
+In the above equations, $f_{\rm sc}$ is the acceleration efficiency of a diffusive shock-type acceleration~\cite{jokipii1987rate}, which we assume to be constant at \fsc$=10^{-6}$ based on previous applications of \blj \citep{Connors2016, Lucchini:2018rju, Lucchini:2021scp} $\beta_e$ is the electron velocity, $U_B=B^2/8\pi$ is the magnetic-field energy density, $U_{\rm rad}$ is the photon-field energy density, and $R$ is the cross-sectional radius of the jet at distance $z$.
 The rest of the parameters are constants: $m_e$ is the electron rest mass and $\sigma_T$ is the Thomson cross section.

 Having calculated the non-thermal electron distribution, we derive the synchrotron radiation for each jet segment.
 Both expressions for the emissivity and the absorption are those of Ref.~\cite{Blumenthal:1970gc}, where we assume cylindrical geometry for the jet segments~\cite{Lucchini:2021scp}.
 For the IC scattering, we use the IC kernel given in Ref.~\cite{Blumenthal:1970gc}, where the target photons are those produced due to synchrotron emission.
 In the following, we only examine the case of \mkn where the \gr emission is dominated by leptonic processes.
 Hence, we neglect any hadronic radiation that could act as target for IC, as well as any external photon field.
 These two photon targets may be important in other source types.